 (Seriously, he said that.)

-Boost London, this story goes, and it will all trickle down to the British regions.
+Boost London, this story goes, and it will all trickle down to Scotland and to the British regions.
 The point of my submission, drawing on research for the Finance Curse book, was to turn this picture upside-down, by bringing financialisation into the equation.

 In short, a large part of London’s wealth is the fruit of unproductive wealth extraction, not wealth creation.
 The wealth-extracting pipelines flow from all across Britain, but the destination of this wealth is to a small range of players, often in central London or offshore.
 London’s apparently strong economic performance is substantially obtained at the expense of Britain’s regions.
 This is made worse, of course, by London’s ‘gravitational pull’ of talent and investment and creative energies away from other parts of the country: children educated at the cost of other public authorities elsewhere in the country flock to London for their most productive years, then return to retire in the provinces again, at the cost of regional health systems.

 Remembering Boris’ words, I found a Private Finance Initiative project with the word “Strathclyde” in it (even though Strathclyde as a Scottish administrative region no longer exists*), and looked at its corporate structure.
 This was a police training centre near Glasgow.